Revolution Software

-Revolution Software Limited is a British video game developer based in York, founded in 1989 by Charles Cecil, Tony Warriner, David Sykes, and Noirin Carmody.
+Revolution Software Limited is a British video game developer based in York, founded in 1989 by Charles Cecil, Tony Warriner, David Sykes and Noirin Carmody.
+Its most popular line of games is that of Broken Sword, a series which began in 1996 with Broken Sword: The Shadow of the Templars.
+As of 2024, there have been a further four iterations in the series: The Smoking Mirror (1997), The Sleeping Dragon (2003), The Angel of Death (2006) and The Serpent's Curse (2013).

 Company history

 1992–1994: Lure of the Temptress and Beneath a Steel Sky

+The company's logo was inspired by the 1981 film Excalibur and designed in collaboration with a graphic design firm in Hull.

-Released in 1992 for the Amiga, Atari ST, and DOS platforms, Lure of the Temptress was both critically and commercially a success, which helped set the company up for their future game releases.
+Released in 1992 for the Amiga, Atari ST and DOS platforms, Lure of the Temptress was both critically and commercially a success which helped set the company up for their future game releases.
 Revolution released the game as freeware on 1 April 2003.

 Their next game was released in 1994; Beneath a Steel Sky became a hit on the Amiga and IBM PC compatibles.
 The game focused on protagonist Robert Foster's abduction and subsequent search for answers in a dystopian city of the future.
 In that period they also ported Sierra's King's Quest VI: Heir Today, Gone Tomorrow to the Amiga.
 Virtual Theatre system was used instead of Sierra's Creative Interpreter because of its much better performance.